rabuu/sheetstorm/template/main.typ

   score-box-enabled: true,

   // Here you can customize the layout of the page, the header, the widgets.
-  // Look at the parameters of the `setup` function.
+  // Look at the parameters of the `assignment` function.
 )

 #task(name: "Introduction")[